wwarby/walker/README.md

 - Flame icon by [Those Icons](https://www.flaticon.com/authors/those-icons) from [www.flaticon.com](https://www.flaticon.com/free-icon/fire_483675)

 ## Changelog
+- 0.7.0
+  - Add FIT contributions for average steps per km/mile/hour
+- 0.6.3
+  - Fix bug where incorrect heart rate zone was shown
+  - Fix bug where speed was calculated incorrectly if units were set to miles and speed display was enabled in settings
+  - Fix bug where pace units setting on watch was ignored (distance units was being used for pace)
 - 0.6.2
   - Fix bug with duplicate label in settings
 - 0.6.1